When you need to filter data, or get a value conditionally, you can use one of the following component types:

 In the structure above, the condition connected to bool determines whether the connected node/row goes to the on-true or on-false output.
 Namely, if the condition is true, the node/row will be redirected the on-true output.
 Conversely, if the condition is false, the node/row will be redirected to the on-false output.

 When your mapping needs to consume only items that meet the filter condition, you can leave the on-false output unconnected.
 If you need to process the items that do not meet the filter condition, connect the on-false output to a target where such items should be redirected.
+If you want to add an exception when the filter condition is not met, connecting the on-false output is mandatory (see Adding Exceptions).

 For a step-by-step mapping example, see Example: Filtering Nodes.